UniBreakfast/web-dev-knowledge-graph/requirements/nodus.md

 ### `showOne(node, ?selectedId)`

 This function (method) is to be used for side effects only.
 It should show the given `node` with the list of linked nodes below.
 Each linked node label should have the class corresponding to its direction (`outgoing`, `incoming` or `two-way`).
+If there are no linked nodes, should show the "No links to other nodes yet" paragraph message by toggling the corresponding checkbox before the list of linked nodes.

 If `selectedId` is given (positive integer expected), corresponding item in the list of linked nodes should be selected.